nikomatsakis/funding/design-docs/exploration.md

 ### E.3: Nomination process

-Member of the Project could nominate candidates for consideration.
+Members of the Project could nominate candidates for consideration.

 **Pros**:
 - It is transparent.